Druhin13/ResoNote-ai/analysis/human_evaluation/instructions.md

 You will be asked to listen to and tag 50 music tracks.
 For each track:

 1. **Review the track information and lyrics** displayed on screen
-2. **Listen to the complete track** on Spotify (a link will open automatically)
-3. **Apply tags** in four categories:
+2. **Apply tags** in four categories:

-   - **Emotional Tone**: The feelings or emotions expressed in the music (e.g., Joy, Sadness, Nostalgia)
+   - **Emotional Tone**: adjectives describing affect/mood.
-   - **Thematic Content**: The subject matter or topics addressed (e.g., Love, Heartbreak, Success)
+   - **Thematic Content**: nouns/compound nouns capturing subject matter.
-   - **Narrative Structure**: How the song tells its story (e.g., First Person, Narrative_Yes)
+   - **Narrative Structure**: nouns/compound nouns describing story/structure devices.
-   - **Lyrical Style**: The literary techniques used (e.g., Metaphor, Repetition, Vivid\*Imagery)
+   - **Lyrical Style**: nouns/compound nouns for poetic/linguistic style.
-     <br><br>
-     _You may select multiple tags within a facet if they are clearly supported by the lyrics.
-Use None only when no listed tags in that facet apply._

 ## Important Guidelines

 ### Take Your Time

 - There is no time limit for this study
+- You can take breaks between tracks whenever needed.
+- Your progress is automatically saved.

+### Use Your Expertise

+- Apply your professional knowledge and experience.
 - Prioritize textual evidence in lyrics.
-Use audio cues (performance, timbre) only to disambiguate when lyrics are ambiguous.
-- You can take breaks between tracks whenever needed
-- Your progress is automatically saved after each track

-### Use Your Expertise

-- Apply your professional knowledge and experience
+- Stay within the list: select only from the available canonical tags.
-- Consider both obvious and subtle elements within each song
+- Consider both obvious and subtle elements within each song.
+- Plain over obscure: prefer broadly understandable choices.
-- If you're uncertain about a tag, you can access definitions in the program
+- If you're uncertain about a tag, you can access definitions in the program.
 - Trust your intuition – your expert judgment is what we're seeking
 - Remember that the goal is to identify the emotional resonance and narrative aspects that might connect with different user contexts
 - Do not use music videos, artist bios, or external websites.
-Judge only from the provided lyrics/audio
+Judge only from the provided lyrics.

 ### Be Consistent

 - Try to apply tags consistently across all tracks
 - Use the "None" tag only when no other tags in that category apply
 - If you make a mistake, you can retry tagging a track
-- Use the confidence scoring to indicate your certainty about each tag
-- Rate confidence 1–10 (low→high)
+- Affect vs. theme vs. style:
+  - If it’s primarily a feeling, tag it in Emotional_Tone.
+  - If it names a topic/concept, tag it in Thematic_Content.
+  - If it’s about story shape/devices, use Narrative_Structure.
+  - If it’s a poetic/linguistic device or delivery style, use Lyrical_Style.

 ## Confidentiality and Recognition